otrv4/otrv4/otrv4.md

 ## Key management

-In the DAKE, OTRv4 makes use of long-term Cramer-Shoup keys and ephemeral Diffie-Hellman (DH) keys.
+In the DAKE, OTRv4 makes use of long-term Cramer-Shoup keys, ephemeral Elliptic Curve Diffie-Hellman (ECDH) keys, and ephemeral Diffie-Hellman (DH) keys.

-For exchanging data messages, OTRv4 uses a key structure and key rotation strategy with the Double Ratchet algorithm ([6]) at its core.
-As a result we will use many of the terms within the Double Ratchet domain to describe the difference in the context of OTRv4.
+For exchanging data messages, OTRv4 makes use of both the DH Ratchet (with ECDH) and the Symmetric Key Ratchet from the Double Ratchet algorithm ([6]).
 A cryptographic ratchet is a one-way mechanism for deriving new cryptographic keys from previous keys.
 New keys cannot be used to calculate the old keys.

-OTRv4 retains the DH Ratchet ([7]) with Elliptic Curve Diffie-Hellman (ECDH), and the Symmetric Key Ratchet ([12]) from the algorithm.

-OTRv4 adds new 3072-bit DH keys called the Mix Key Pair.
-In addition, another DH Ratchet and Key Symmetric Ratchet is added for the Mix Key alone.
-These were added to protect transcripts of data messages in the case that elliptic curve cryptography is broken.
+OTRv4 adds new 3072-bit DH keys to the Double Ratchet algorithm called the Mix Key Pair.
+These are used to protect transcripts of data messages in the case that ECC is broken.
 During the DAKE, both parties agree upon the first set of 3072-bit DH keys.
 Then every third DH Ratchet in the Double Ratchet, a new 384-byte (3072-bit) key is agreed upon.
 Between each DH Mix Key Ratchet, both sides will conduct a Symmetric Mix Key Ratchet.